Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/06-redirection.md

 - `grep`: print lines matching a pattern.

-- `wc`: print newline, word, and byte counts for each files.
+- `wc`: print newline, word, and byte counts for each file.

 - `head`: output the first part of a file.

 - `tail`: output the last part of a file.

-- `tee`: read from standard input and write to standard - output files.
+- `tee`: read from standard input and write to standard output and files.

 ## Standard input, output, and error